-Forms are also available online at https://courts.alaska.gov/forms/index.htm and this website also offers directions on filing for an order.
+Forms are also available on line at www.state.ak.us/courts/forms.htm and this website also offers directions on filing for an order

 If you would like help obtaining a protective order, you may call your local domestic violence/sexual assault program, law enforcement agency and/or prosecuting agency in your area.
-These should be listed on the very back of this booklet.
+These may be indicated on the back of this booklet.